 EXPLORA – THE CHILDREN’S MUSEUM OF ROME – is the first non-profit and privately owned permanent museum entirely conceived for children, schools and families, open to public since 2001.

 Explora is member of Ecsite, the European network of Science Centres and Museums, Hands On!
-International, a network representing the Children’s Museums in the world; it is a site-specific museum, part of the O.M.R. of the Lazio Region.
+International, a network representing the Children’s Museums in the world; it is a site-specific museum, part of the O.M.R. of the Lazio Region and an Associate of the Italian Alliance for Sustainable Development (ASviS).
 The Museum offers children an opportunity to play, experiment and learn in the field as well as occasions for socialization and education; it also promotes the development of children’s cognitive and emotional capacities.

 Explora is located in the area which was once occupied by the former Atac tram depot in via Flaminia 80, historically known as “Borghetto Flaminio”, in the heart of Rome midway between Villa Borghese and Piazza del Popolo.
 An area of 8,000 sqm, which the Rome town council granted to the Children’s Museum, has been restored and redeveloped with the support of private companies and state institutions involved in a major fundraising drive.

 Explora consists of the museum’s exhibit pavilion, a free-access green area which includes a well-equipped playground, a kitchen dedicated to food education workshops, a bookshop, a gift shop, a cafeteria, a restaurant and a parking area.
 After 12 years of growth and success, Explora is growing – the museum’s enlargement project launched in 2013 – is the final step for the redevelopment of the remaining 2,000 sqm area.
 I see in the future – the fund-raising campaign – aims to collect € 2,500.000 to build new constructions and buildings for play, science and the environment.